svj-aventador/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 [UInt32]: #uint-fields
 [UInt64]: #uint-fields

-The XRP Ledger has several unsigned integer types: UInt8, UInt16, UInt32, and UInt64.
+The SGY Ledger has several unsigned integer types: UInt8, UInt16, UInt32, and UInt64.
 All of these are standard big-endian binary unsigned integers with the specified number of bits.

 When representing these fields in JSON objects, most are represented as JSON numbers by default.
 One exception is UInt64, which is represented as a string because some JSON decoders may try to represent these integers as 64-bit "double precision" floating point numbers, which cannot represent all distinct UInt64 values with full precision.